 Tew & Taylor handles plans review and final inspection through our virtual platform.
 You upload your project documents, we complete the plans review within hours, and our inspector handles the final inspection by video.
 The local building department issues the permit and accepts our certified inspection report.
 You never set foot in the building department.

 For single-trade work, the workflow is even simpler than commercial.
 We are licensed under Florida Statute 553.791 to perform the plans review and inspections in place of the local building department, on the same Florida Building Code that they use.
-The framework has been in place for over two decades and HB 803 strengthens every part of it.
+The framework has been in place for over two decades, and HB 803 strengthened every part of it.

 If you are a single-trade contractor working anywhere in Florida and you are not already using a private provider, now is the time to start.
 Tew & Taylor offers virtual plan review and inspection services for pool, HVAC, window and door, generator, roofing, electrical, plumbing, and other single-trade contractors across Florida, with offices in West Palm Beach, Tampa, Orlando, and Jacksonville.